Irish Family Crests: Learn the Meaning and Background of Your Irish Family Name

-A quick free search for your personal family crest can give you a stronger connection with your Irish side, telling the story of who you are, and where you came from.
+A quick free search for your personal family crest or coat of arms can give you a stronger connection with your Irish side, telling the story of who you are, and where you came from.

 Want to give it a try?
 Click the button below to get an instant, free overview of your family name from our friends at House of Names (opens in a separate window).

 My own search for the Grady family crest led us to the image below.
-We now have it hanging on our wall and engraved on several pieces of jewelry and other items.
+We now have our coat of arms hanging on our wall and engraved on several pieces of jewelry and other items.

-I already had some idea of the meanings behind the colors and symbols on the crest.
+I already had some idea of the meanings behind the colors and symbols on the coat of arms.
 If you're curious about those symbols, and what they mean to you - keep reading!

 But I wanted to know more about Grady family history and heritage.
 And it didn't take long to learn.
 A very simple, free search led me to a fascinating summary of the Grady surname (I've attached an snip of it below).